3733 Spruce Street, 300 Vance Hall, Philadelphia, PA 19104-6302

 Jiayi Bao is a Ph.D.
 Candidate in the Business Economics and Public Policy Department at the Wharton School of the University of Pennsylvania.
 Jiayi’s research focuses on human capital strategy and workplace diversity issues in different contexts of entrepreneurial forms and phases, drawing from the rich interplay of phenomenon and theory at the intersection of strategy, human resource management, and entrepreneurship.
 She graduated from Vassar College in 2014 with a joint degree in Economics and Mathematics (General Honors and Departmental Honors) and received the DeGolier Prize for the student with the highest academic average.
 Jiayi has won a number of awards for her research, including multiple grants from the Mack Institute of Innovation Management and the Kauffman Knowledge Challenge grant for the study of entrepreneurship.
 She is also a coauthor of the American Angel Report, a comprehensive national study on angel investors who are crucial to the founding of high-growth startups.
 Prior to Wharton, she worked in multiple organizations including PIMCO, Merrill Lynch, and Mizuho.

-Jiayi Bao (Working), Why Firms Offer Dicey Perks?
+Jiayi Bao (Working), (How) Do Risky Perks Benefit Firms?
 The Case of Unlimited Vacation.

 Tiantian Yang, Maria Triana, Jiayi Bao (Under Revision), Against all odds: Why Black Entrepreneurs Are More Motivated and Persistent and Spite of Lower Business Success.